NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 We affirm with certainty:

 > Muhammad (ﷺ) was not the founder of a new religion.
-> He was a داعي (caller) to the same Gospel (Injil) preached by ‘Isa (Jesus), peace be upon him.
+> He was a داعي (caller) to the same Injil (Injil) preached by ‘Isa (Jesus), peace be upon him.

 Allah says in the Qur’an:

-> “And We sent, following in their footsteps, Jesus, the son of Mary, confirming that which came before him in the Torah; and We gave him the Gospel, in which was guidance and light…” (5:46)
+> “And We sent, following in their footsteps, Jesus, the son of Mary, confirming that which came before him in the Torah; and We gave him the Injil, in which was guidance and light…” (5:46)

 And again:

-> “Say: O People of the Scripture, you are on nothing until you uphold the Torah and the Gospel…” (5:68)
+> “Say: O People of the Scripture, you are on nothing until you uphold the Torah and the Injil…” (5:68)

 These are not the words of a man rejecting Christianity.
 These are the words of a messenger calling الناس (humanity) back to it.